 However, they did state that disagreements about money were “more pervasive, problematic, and recurrent, and remained unresolved, despite including more attempts at problem-solving.”

-Having monthly money meetings will help you and your spouse to be more comfortable discussing your finances.
-It also allows you to correct any budgeting errors, celebrate your financial successes, and set new goals for yourself in the future.
+Having monthly money meetings will help you and your spouse be more comfortable and connected in discussing your finances.
+It also allows you to correct any budgeting errors, celebrate your financial successes, and set new goals for yourselves in the future.

 Money and marriage don’t have to be a complicated union.
-Make money matters stress-free by learning to communicate about your finances.
+Make money matters stress-free by learning to communicate about your finances respectfully and intentionally.
 It’s also important to compromise and make goals together as a couple.
 This will help you work as a team when discussing your finances.